The Best Things To Do In Buenos Aires Argentina

 Recoleta Cemetery opening hours are every day from 9 am to 5 pm.
 As of September 2024, the Recoleta Cemetery entrance fee is ARS14,320 (around $12 at the MEP exchange rate).

-To make the most of your visit, you’d better take a guided tour.
-Recoleta Cemetery tours will take about two hours and are reasonably priced.
+To make the most of your visit, you’d better take a guided tour of Recoleta Cemetery.
+The tours take about two hours and are reasonably priced.
 You will hear a fair share of legends and mysterious stories.
 You will know a lot about Eva Perón, one of the most famous personalities in Argentina.
 You will learn a lot about the historical and architectural significance of the figures and mausoleums.
 It will be two hours well spent.

-If you already want to escape from the hustle of the city, the Japanese Garden in Buenos Aires is your best choice.
+If you already want to escape from the hustle of the city, one of the best things to do in Buenos Aires is to go to the Japanese Garden.
 It offers a peaceful break in one of the biggest Japanese gardens outside of Japan.

 As you enter, you’ll feel transported to Japan by the beautifully manicured landscape filled with koi ponds, traditional bridges, and lush greenery.
 It’s the perfect place to take a calming stroll, especially if you enjoy nature and tranquility.
 You’ll encounter delicate cherry blossoms, bonsai trees, and stone lanterns, all arranged with meticulous care.